 Wildlife Resources Division

 The Georgia Department of Natural Resources (DNR) is comprised of six divisions which carryout DNR’s mission to sustain, enhance, protect and conserve Georgia’s natural, historic and cultural resources.
 As one of six divisions within DNR, the Wildlife Resources Division (WRD) is charged with conserving, enhancing and promoting Georgia’s wildlife resources, including game and nongame animals, fish and protected plants.
-WRD is comprised of four sections – Game Management, Fisheries Management, Law Enforcement and Nongame Conservation, which regulate hunting, fishing and boat operation, protect nongame and endangered wildlife, provide conservation education and enforce laws for the protection and use of Georgia’s natural resources.
+WRD is comprised of three sections – Game Management, Fisheries Management, and Nongame Conservation.

 The Game Management Section (GM) manages one million acres of land in 90 Wildlife Management Areas (WMAs) for hunting, fishing, wildlife enhancement, bird watching, hiking, camping and conservation education.
 GM conducts research and surveys to monitor hunter harvest, wildlife populations and habitat.
 These efforts support setting regulations and other management activities.
 GM also provides technical assistance to landowners, private organizations and governmental agencies.
 Click here for more information on hunting and game management activities in Georgia.